Ruby on Rails

 Rails Resources

-There is a plethora of useful documentation, tutorials and blogs for you to read, but these sites stand out as being worthy of note:
+There's no shortage of useful documentation, tutorials and blogs for you to read, but these sites stand out as being worthy of note...

 Articles on Ruby on Rails